Viktor & Rolf

 Viktor & Rolf is a Dutch avant-garde luxury fashion house founded in 1993 by Viktor Horsting (born 1969, Geldrop) and Rolf Snoeren (born 1969, Dongen).
-For more than twenty years, Viktor & Rolf have sought to challenge preconceptions of fashion and bridge the divide between fashion and art.
 Viktor & Rolf have designed both haute couture and ready-to-wear collections.
 The duo is renowned for their avant-garde designs, which rely heavily on theatrical and performative fashion runways.

+As of June 2026, the brand is fully owned by OTB Group.

 Background

 Viktor Horsting and Rolf Snoeren first met while studying at the Arnhem Academy of Art and Design in 1988.
 Upon graduation in 1992, the pair began working together and relocated to Paris.
 Initially, Viktor & Rolf were shunned by the fashion industry, however, the designers were received well by the art world.
 Art institutions such as the Groninger Museum began to acquire garments from the designers.

 Initial collections established the extravagant silhouettes, witty use of materials and irreverent concepts the designers would come to be known for.
 In 2000, Viktor & Rolf launched their company logo of a wax seal bearing the monogram V&R, and began to devote their artistic talent to ready-to-wear collections.

 In 2003, the designers launched a menswear collection which co-existed alongside the women's line until 2009.
 Viktor & Rolf also created perfumes; the female fragrances Flowerbomb (2004) and Bonbon (2014), along and the male fragrances Antidote (2006) and Spicebomb (2012).
 In 2015, the designers halted ready-to-wear production and returned once more to haute couture citing that they wanted to "explore the limits of wearability, function and form."
 In 2022, Viktor & Rolf organized its first retrospective in China.